exasim-project/NeoFOAM/doc/basics/database.rst

         }
     };

-This design can be easilty extended to create and read fields.
+This design can be easily extended to create and read fields.
 The ``FieldCollection`` allows us to access and find fields by their name, time index, iteration index, or subcycle index.

 .. sourcecode:: cpp

     fvcc::FieldCollection& fieldCollection =
         fvcc::FieldCollection::instance(db, "newTestFieldCollection");

     auto resName = fieldCollection.find([](const NeoFOAM::Document& doc)
                                     { return doc.get<std::string>("name") == "T"; });